1955: Bo Diddley achieved his only #1 single when his self-titled debut single hit the top of Billboard’s R&B chart.

 1969: Guitarist Mick Taylor made his public debut as a member of the Rolling Stones at the band’s first of two live shows at the Colosseum in Rome.

-1971: “Won’t Get Fooled Again” by The Who was released.
-The single reached #9 on both the UK chart and Cash Box chart in the US.
+1971: “Won’t Get Fooled Again” by The Who was released as the lead single from the band’s fifth studio album, Who’s Next.
+It reached #9 on both the UK chart and the Cash Box chart in the US.

 1971: Supertramp released their second studio album, Indelibly Stamped.
 The album marked a transition to a more straightforward rock sound and was the band’s first LP issued in the US.